sjmarshy/blog/src/pages/2018-04-17-time-off-inertia/index.md

     - "#personal"
 ---

-Whenever I take some time off work, there's maybe four or five days where it's incredibly divfficult for me to do what I actually want to do.
+Whenever I take some time off work, there's maybe four or five days where it's incredibly difficult for me to do what I actually want to do.
 Note the use of the word *actually* - it's easy enough for me to do what I *immediately* want to do, but not what long-term thinker me wants to do.
 In other words, my [Reflective Control](http://sebastianmarshall.com/reflective-control) is low.

 The only solution I've found for this slump is to just get through it.
 If I want to get anywhere long-term sam wants to go, then I' need more time off then I'll waste playing games and feeling fluffy-headed.